SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 the temperature is neither too cold nor too warm to trigger the ``if`` or ``else if`` conditions, and so no message is printed.

+.. _ControlFlow_IfLet:

+If Let
+______

+As mentioned in :ref:`TheBasics_OptionalBinding`, an ``if`` statement may determine whether an optional contains a value, and if so, assign that value to a constant or variable within the relevant branch.

+The following example checks whether there is a weather advisory, and, if there is, prints it:

+..
+REFERENCE

+   Significant Weather Advisories are issued by the National Weather Service.
+   These bulletins are transmitted in ALL CAPS.

+.. testcode:: ifLet

+   >> var weatherAdvisory: String? = "A STRONG THUNDERSTORM WAS LOCATED OVER PITTSBURGH" -> if let advisory = weatherAdvisory {
+         println("⚠️ \(advisory)")
+      }
+   <- "⚠️ A STRONG THUNDERSTORM WAS LOCATED OVER PITTSBURGH"

+Here, ``weatherAdvisory`` is an optional ``String`` value.
+The statement ``if let advisory = weatherAdvisory`` treats the presence of a value for ``weatherAdvisory`` as the condition for executing a set of statements.
+If ``weatherAdvisory`` has a value, it is assigned to ``advisory`` as a non-optional ``String`` value that can be accessed inside the the relevant branch.
+This allows the value of ``weatherAdvisory`` to be accessed without force unwrapping with the ``!`` suffix.

+You can provide a leading condition to an ``if`` statement with optional binding:

+.. testcoe:: ifLet

+   >> let shouldPrintAdvisory = false
+   -> if shouldPrintAdvisory, let advisory = weatherAdvisory {
+          println("⚠️ \(advisory)")
+      }

+In this example, ``shouldPrintAdvisory`` is a ``Bool`` value.
+If this leading condition is ``false``, the ``if`` statement will stop evaluating before the optional binding expression.
+That is, the ``println`` function will only be called if both ``shouldPrintAdvisory == true`` and ``weatherAdvisory != nil``.

+.. _ControlFlow_IfLetWhere:

+If Let Where
+____________

+Additionally,
+an ``if`` statement with optional binding can use a ``where`` :newterm:`guard clause` to check for additional conditions.
+The main difference between a guard clause and a leading condition is that a guard clause can reference optionally bound constants or variables, while a leading condition cannot.
+A leading condition is always evaluated first, whereas a guard clause is evaluated last, and only if all optionally bound constants and variables are assigned values.

+Here's an example of an ``if`` statement with optional binding as well as both a leading condition and a guard expression:

+..
+REFERENCE

+   Barometric measurements of changes in atmospheric pressure have been used since the 19th century in weather forecasting.
+   A drop in pressure indicates the approach of a low pressure system, which is associated with stormy and hotter weather.
+   A rise in pressure indicates the approach of a high pressure system, which generally makes for fairer, dryer, and colder weather.
+   The magnitude of change indicates the intensity of the weather effect.
+   The rate of change is correlated with how long these effects will last.

+.. testCode:: ifLetWhere

+   >> let temperatureInFahrenheit = 50
+   >> var barometricReadingAnHourAgo: Double? = 30.0
+   >> var barometricReadingNow: Double? = 28.5
+   -> if temperatureInFahrenheit > 32,
+          let previousPressure = barometricReadingAnHourAgo,
+              currentPressure = barometricReadingNow
+          where previousPressure - currentPressure > 1.0 // hPa
+      {
+          println("There's a chance of rain.
+Be sure to bring an umbrella.")
+      }
+   <- "There's a chance of rain.
+Be sure to bring an umbrella."

+Measurements of barometric pressure over time are used to forecast the weather.
+A rapid drop in atmospheric pressure (greater than 1 hPa, or *hectopascals*, change over an hour) indicates the approach of a low pressure system, which increases the likelihood for precipitation.

+First, ``temperatureInFahrenheit`` is checked to see if it is above 32, which is roughly the temperature at which precipitation would fall as rain rather than snow.
+Next, ``barometricReadingAnHourAgo`` and ``barometricReadingNow``, which are both optional ``Double`` values, are optionally bound to ``previousPressure`` and ``currentPressure``.
+Finally, the ``where`` guard clause uses ``previousPressure`` and ``currentPressure`` to determine whether the change in pressure over time indicates an increased likelihood in precipitation.
+Only if all of these conditions are met is the ``println`` function function called.

 .. _ControlFlow_Switch:

 Switch